mami-project/draft-trammell-post-sockets/draft-trammell-post-sockets.md

 signaling is derived from information provided to the Object abstraction, below.

+Note that information about the path and signaling to path elements could be provided by a facility such as PLUS {{I-D.trammell-plus-abstract-mech}}.

 ## Object

 Post provides two ways to send data over an Association.
 We start with the